systeminit/si/app/docs/src/reference/vocabulary.md

 authentication functions attached to it.
 They are used to provide access to cloud providers, etc.

-## Configuration Frame (down)

-A "down" frame is one where the Output Sockets of the frame will automatically connect to any components placed within the frame.

-## Configuration Frame (up)

-An "up" frame is one where the Output Sockets of the components within the frame will connect to the input sockets of the frame.

 ## Edge

 A representation of a relationship between one component's Output Socket and